ACTL5100-T1-2022/github-showcase-page-Cool/README.md

 1. The win percentage and the ranking, which directly represents the strength (twice a year)
 2. The players’ statistics which can help the coach team to adjust. (twice a year)
-3. Occupancy rate and audience rating (once a year)
+3. Occupancy rate and audience rating (twice a year)
-4. The actual revenue/expense and compare with the expected one (once a year)
+4. The actual revenue/expense, compare with the expected one and make adjustment about the economic assumption (once a year)
 5. The growth in GDP (once a year）

 ## Risk and Risk mitigation